cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

 - Returns `Booking`, `BookingTimeSlot`, and `BookingService` records.
 - Only the booking user or field owner can access.
+- Multiple `timeSlots` may be returned if the booking has multiple slots.
+- Time format is `HH:mm`.

 ### 6.6 Get User Bookings